dpeterzen/cv-react-app/README.md

 ## Future Features:

 - Add a Technical Skills and Projects section to the form.
-- Add built-in AI text generation tools to proof read and recommend improvements to your resume.
+- Incorporate AI to proof read and suggest improvements to your resume.

 ## What I learned: